Reentrant Superconductivity from Competing Spin-Triplet Instabilities: Abstract

 \section{Abstract}

 Reentrant superconductivity in strong magnetic fields challenges the conventional expectation that magnetic fields necessarily suppress superconductivity.
-We show that reentrant superconductivity arises generically from the competition between spinful and spin-polarized superconducting instabilities.
-Using a minimal Ginzburg--Landau theory with two coupled spin-triplet order parameters, we demonstrate that a magnetic field can reorganize the hierarchy of superconducting instabilities, yielding a characteristic reentrant instability curve independent of microscopic details.
+We show that reentrant superconducting instability can arise from the competition between spin-unpolarized and spin-polarized superconducting channels.
+Using a minimal Ginzburg--Landau theory with two coupled spin-triplet order parameters, we demonstrate that a magnetic field can reorganize the hierarchy of superconducting instabilities, yielding a characteristic reentrant instability curve over a broad parameter range.